Nololiyt/NCaptcha/README.md

 # NCaptcha
-An captcha library in C#.
+A captcha library in C#.

+View our wiki page to know more!